twilio/twilio-voice-notification-app/README.md

 ### Twilio
 - Twilio imposes rate restrictions for outbound calls.
 The application will place calls using your Twilio account Calls Per Second rate (CPS).
 By default accounts currently have a 1 call per second rate.
 You can contact Sales or Support to increase your CPS rate.
 - Twilio has API concurrency limits.
 If you send too many concurrent calls, Twilio might respond to your requests with [Error 429 - Too many requests](https://www.twilio.com/docs/api/errors/20429).
 Refer to this guide for [best practices for avoiding Error 429 responses](https://support.twilio.com/hc/en-us/articles/360044308153-Twilio-API-response-Error-429-Too-Many-Requests).
+- Twilio protects your account from fraud and abuse with [Voice Dialing Geo Permissions](https://support.twilio.com/hc/en-us/articles/223180228-International-Voice-Dialing-Geographic-Permissions-Geo-Permissions-and-How-They-Work) to only allow legitimate calls.
+Voice Dialing Geographic Permissions control which countries and subsets of phone numbers you can dial out to from your Twilio project.
+Please note that the destinations you need to call should be enabled.
+You can manage call destinations from Twilio Console in Voice Geographic Permission.

 ### Cloud
 #### Heroku free account